muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - explain blue green deployment?
 - How will u tranfer in case of prod?
 - Explain canary deployment.
 - How tranfer traffic from 10% traffic to one and rest 90% to other?
-I forgot that k8s resource
+Destination rules.
 -  How to check active pods running?
 -  Which scripting u are comfortable in?
 -  Explain what script you have written in python?